 Frey Foundation of Minnesota

 Grants to Minnesota nonprofit organizations and public agencies for programs and projects in the Minneapolis-St. Paul metropolitan area that focus on the areas of affordable housing, education, and health and human services.
-LOIs are due by December 15.
-Priorities and guidelines for each of these three areas of interest are outlined below.
+LOIs are due June 15, 2018.
+The Foundation gives priority to organizations that bring innovation and proven success to the three key areas of interest:

 Supportive Affordable Housing: Programs that focus primarily on supportive housing for families.